 By Atom | Jun 20, 2023, 4:12 PM

-Are you considering King Edward VI Handsworth School for Girls?
-We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about the Grammar Schools in Birmingham admissions process – and how to help your daughter excel in the 11 plus exam.
+Are you considering King Edward VI Handsworth Grammar School for Girls?
+We've collated all the information you need to know about entry in 2024.
+Keep reading to learn about the West Midland Grammar Schools 11 plus.

-King Edward VI Handsworth School for Girls is a selective school founded in 1883.
-Although proud of its tradition and history, the school describes itself as forward-thinking and outward-facing, preparing students to meet the challenges of a fast-paced and ever-changing world.
+King Edward VI Handsworth School for Girls is a grammar school founded in 1883.
+The school is both proud of its tradition and forward-thinking.
+It aims to prepare students to meet the challenges of a fast-paced and ever-changing world.

 Address: Rose Hill Road, Birmingham B21 9AR

 School type: girls' grammar